datacharmer/dbdeployer/README.md

     For example:
-    	dbdeployer deploy single 5.7     # deploys the latest release of 5.7.x dbdeployer deploy single 5.7.21  # deploys a specific release
+    	dbdeployer deploy single 5.7     # deploys the latest release of 5.7.x dbdeployer deploy single 5.7.21  # deploys a specific release dbdeployer deploy single /path/to/5.7.21  # deploys a specific release in a given path

     For this command to work, there must be a directory $HOME/opt/mysql/5.7.21, containing the binary files from mysql-5.7.21-$YOUR_OS-x86_64.tar.gz